mudita/misc-tools/crashdump/README.md

 ```
 ### Retrive stacktrace from the developer build

-The script is not only to able to retrive stacktrace from regular release but also it can take a stacktrace from the developer build.
+The script is not only to able to retrieve stacktrace from regular release but also it can take a stacktrace from the developer build.
 The script is located in the OS repository in the following location **tools/misc/crashdump**.
-If we have a build binary we can retrive the stacktrace using the following command: `sh ./crashdump_backtrace.sh --dir ~/worksrc/MuditaOS/build-PurePhone-rt1051-RelWithDebInfo --dump ~/worksrc/crashdump.sample/crashdump.hex`
+If we have a build binary we can retrieve the stacktrace using the following command: `sh ./crashdump_backtrace.sh --dir ~/worksrc/MuditaOS/build-PurePhone-rt1051-RelWithDebInfo --dump ~/worksrc/crashdump.sample/crashdump.hex`
 Where:

 * **--dir** is a path to the OS build directory
 * **--dump** is a path to the crash dump for analyse on the phone

+Also, an optional argument can be given for both developer and release builds:
+* **--gdb** is a path to a custom GDB executable, e.g. when you need one more recent than the system's default

 For more information you can type: `sh crashdump_backtrace.sh --help`